Choosing The Right Therapist

 TWO: A therapist with more years of experience is not necessarily a more skilled therapist.

 A smaller portion of therapists continue to advance their skills in the years following.
-These therapists continue to become more effective because they take the time to reflect on their work with patients, questioning how they can improve, and implementing methods to do so.
+These therapists continue to become more effective because they take the time to reflect on their work with patients, carving out time to actively consider how they can improve, and then implementing methods to do so.

 This is rare.
-Consequently, simply look for someone with several years of experience working with children and teens.
-(There are some recently completed studies that suggest years of experience may be important in certain situations, but this research requires further elaboration before it can be applied in a practical way to guide the choice of a therapist).
+Consequently, you will do well to simply look for someone with several years of experience working with children and teens.
+(Some recently completed studies suggest that years of experience may be important in certain situations, but this research requires further elaboration before it can be applied in a practical way to guide the choice of a therapist).

 THREE: Theoretical orientation is only moderately important.
-Cognitive Behavior Therapy (CBT) is the single most popular approach that therapists adopt to helping people of any age.
+Cognitive Behavior Therapy (CBT) is the single most popular approach that therapists adopt to help people of any age.

 Its popularity arises because there is a wealth of research showing that it is effective.
 Unfortunately, some distortions about CBT have also taken root.
-These revolve around the mistaken idea that very few other approaches are as effective as CBT.
+These revolve around the mistaken idea that there are few , if any, other approaches as effective as CBT.

 There are literally dozens of formalized therapeutic approaches that have been developed over the years.
-Some of these have good research backing up their claims of effectiveness.
+Many of these have solid bodies of research backing up their effectiveness claims.

-The takeaway from all of this is the following: there are many types of psychotherapy, and of these a subset has very solid evidence supporting their effectiveness (we can go into this subject in more detail in another article).
+The takeaway from all of this is that there are many types of psychotherapy, and a subset of these has very solid evidence supporting its effectiveness.

 There is no single approach, however, that is universally more effective than others.